List of people who have walked across Australia: Dave Kunst

+Aynsley Rowe

+Aynsley completed his journey across Australia in 4 months in 1977 at the age of 52 years.
+He pulled a flat-bed cart with bicycle wheels either side, and extended handles that he could walk between, pulling or pushing his supplies.
+He raised money along the way in support of the (formerly) Crippled Children's Association.
+His trek was inspired by the journeys of early explorers Burke and Wills, and John McDouall Stuart.
+Adventures along the way included nearly being shot by a local (Jeez mate, pulling your humped up cart you looked like an emu.") and a close encounter with a herd of brumbies during the night.
+The tall grasses growing right up to the roadside south of Darwin made striking camp at night difficult, with the possibility of some slithery bedfellows.
+He completed the journey from Mindíl Beach, Darwin, to Glenelg Beach, Adelaide, a total of 2033 miles (3271 kms).
+He was greeted by a representative from the Crippled Children's Association who tipped his bottle of Arafura Sea water into the Gulf St Vincent.
+Then he walked 16 miles home to Rostrevor, Adelaide.
+In 1994 Aynsley circumnavigated Australia on a Honda DIO SK50 scooter.
+He travelled from Adelaide, clockwise, finishing the trip in four months.
+He was accompanied by his brother-in-law Arthur Conway who, due to ill health, did not complete the east coast part of the trip.

 Dennis Bartell

-Denis Bartell became the first person to walk across the Simpson Desert unassisted in 1984, while walking across Australia from the Gulf of Carpentaria to Gulf St Vincent.
+Dennis Bartell became the first person to walk across the Simpson Desert unassisted in 1984, while walking across Australia from the Gulf of Carpentaria to Gulf St Vincent.
 He followed the 'French Line' – a route taken by the CGG surveyor Roy Elkins 21 years prior who also completed the walk but with the assistance of a support crew.
 In recognition of his achievement, he was named the Australian Geographic's Adventurer of the Year in 1995.

 Steven Newman

 Listed in the Guinness Book of Records as the first person to walk around the world solo, Steve Newman crossed 20 countries and walked some 15,000 miles during his four-year journey.
 For the Australian leg, Steven flew from Bali and commenced his walk in Darwin on 1 July 1985.
 He travelled south along "The Track" through Alice Springs, Coober Pedy, Adelaide, and on to Melbourne.
 He concluded in Melbourne on 20 June 1986, before proceeding onto Vancouver for his American leg of the journey.

 Steven later published a book documenting his journey in 1989 called 'Worldwalk'.
 The handmade cart he used to cross the deserts was named 'Roo' and is currently on display at a museum in the USA.
 His backpack 'Clinger' and the tattered boots he wore across Australia were temporarily displayed in the Smithsonian after his record-setting solo walk around the world was completed.